4 Ways How to store fresh basil

 These ice cubes are great for soups and sauces when you don’t want to worry about chopping later on.
 And, the frozen basil will last 4-6 months in the freezer.

 If you’re going to break down the leaves by cutting or slicing, don’t cut the leaves with a knife or scissors.
 Tear them instead to keep the best possible flavor.

 Final Thoughts – Which Method Should You Choose?

 The best option for you comes down to your situation, how much effort you want to put into it, and how you’ll want to use the basil.

-Do you want to be able to grab chunks of basil and throw it into meals?
-If so, the freezing method is a great one.
+Do you want to be able to grab chunks of basil and throw them into meals?
+If so, the freezing method is the best way to store basil.